 "Every child has a mother.
 Maria is a child.
 Therefore, Maria has a mother."
 Solution.
-We define the following atomic propositions:
+We define the following atomic propositions: p := "Every child has a mother." q := "Maria is a child." r := "Maria has a mother."

 Using propositional logic results in the following sequent: